Free Kitchen Hacks eBook

 Here’s everything you’ll need for the broth:

-• Sesame oil.
-Again, you can substitute olive oil, but sesame oil adds a depth of flavor.
+• Olive oil.
+Again, you can substitute sesame oil to add more flavor.

 Press Your Tofu

-Always use extra-firm tofu in this Easy Vegetarian Ramen with Tofu and take the time to press it to dry it out.
+Always use extra-firm tofu in this easy vegetarian ramen and take the time to press it to dry it out.
 It’ll get you that crispy tofu you’re looking for as contrast to the wet soup.

 To get crispy tofu, it’s best to get as much moisture out as you can!
 If you don’t have a tofu press, you can fashion your own at home!